 Hotels have always provided rigorous physical security for their guests, and now it’s important to show that all property, including confidential information, is kept secure.

-Here are just some of the steps hotels can take to better protect customer data, and reduce the risk of data breach and hotel fraud:
+8 steps hotels can take to better protect customer data

 - Assess risks: Know what critical data is on file and where exactly it resides; also, how does it move inside and outside of the organisation?